Craig County, Oklahoma Demographics 2026

 Economy, Income & Housing

 The median household income in Craig County is $50,182.
 This is 21% lower than the state median of $63,603.
-Compared to the national median of $78,538, household income here is 36% lower.
+It is also 36% lower than the national median of $78,538.
 The poverty rate stands at 19.5%.
 This is 27% higher than the state poverty rate of 15.3%.
 The unemployment rate is 4.7%.
 This is 3% lower than the state rate of 4.9%.
 The median home value is $132,900.
 Housing costs are 29% lower than the state median of $185,900.
 With a home-value-to-income ratio of just 2.6x, Craig County is one of the most affordable housing markets in the area.
 73.2% of occupied housing units are owner-occupied.
 This homeownership rate is 11% higher than the state average of 65.8%.

 Race & Ethnicity